 It baffled the disciples to hear that it will be hard for the rich to enter the kingdom of heaven.
 Jesus reassured them that nothing is impossible for God, cf. Lk 1:37.
 In reply to Peter’s question about what they would gain Jesus said,

 Truly I tell you, at the renewal of all things, when the Son of Man is seated on the throne of his glory, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
 And everyone who has left houses or brothers or sisters or father or mother or children or fields, for my name’s sake, will receive a hundredfold, and will inherit eternal life.

 Jesus’ words sounded as if it is sinful to be wealthy.
 However, He had admonished us, “...store up for yourselves treasures in heaven, where neither moth nor rust consumes and where thieves do not break in and steal” (Matt 6:20).
-Saint James also writes, “Your gold and silver have rusted, and their rust will be evidence against you and will eat your flesh like fire.
+Saint James also wrote, “Your gold and silver have rusted, and their rust will be evidence against you and will eat your flesh like fire.
 You have laid up treasure for the last days” (Jas 5:3).

 Bible Reading: Ps 112:1-10; Jas 5:1-6; Matt 6:19-21.

-Thought for today: My attitude towards wealth.
+Thought for today: One’s attitude towards wealth.

-Saint Pius X – Pray for us.
+Saint Bernard of Clairvaux – Pray for us.

 You are free to share this reflection with others if you consider it worthy.